Umbrella Company in Germany

 Step 2: At the end of the financial year, the employee collects the required documents for filing a tax return.
 This includes:

-Step 3: Print out the relevant forms from the official website.
+Step 3: Print out the relevant forms from the official website(link is external).
 As an employee, generally the following forms are required:

 Step 4: After filling out these forms, mail them to the Finanzamt (Taxation Office).
 The files will usually be processed by the Finanzamt and tax refund received within 8-12 weeks.